Chelsea Peretti: In other media

 While in New York, Peretti made short films with Variety SHAC, a comedy troupe she formed in 2004 with Andrea Rosen, Heather Lawless, and Shonali Bhowmik.

 She has made several guest appearances on podcasts, including Doug Loves Movies, How Did This Get Made?, WTF with Marc Maron, You Made It Weird with Pete Holmes, The Todd Glass Show, The Lavender Hour, The Bone Zone with Brendon Walsh and Randy Liedtke, and Comedy Bang!
 Bang!
 In October 2012, Peretti launched her own call-in podcast, Call Chelsea Peretti.

 In July 2010, Peretti made Variety magazine's "Ten Comics to Watch in 2010" list.
 Paste ranked her Twitter account #75 on "The 75 Best Twitter Accounts of 2014."

 On April 21, 2020, Peretti released an EP titled Foam and Flotsam, a musical comedy concept album about coffee.
 She created the music in collaboration with Kool Kojak, and the songs feature guests Reggie Watts, Terry Crews, and Juliette Lewis.
 In tandem with the EP, Peretti also released two accompanying music videos: "Late" and "Oatmilk."
 Her music style is described as "whimsical yet depressive...[slamming] you into a wall and then [sliding] you up that wall and [releasing] you into a new galaxy."

 Personal life

 Peretti began dating comedian and filmmaker Jordan Peele in 2013.
 They got engaged in November 2015.
 On April 26, 2016, Peretti announced that she and Peele had eloped.
-They have a son, Beaumont Gino, who was born in 2017.
+They have a son, who was born in 2017.